 like taking a holiday in your mind, for instance.

 4. Practice self-compassion.
 Be kind to yourself –listen to music – read a book – watch TV –

 have a cuppa.

 5. Other people matter too – be kind to others.
-What goes around comes around – your
+What goes around comes around – your kindness will be returned!

 6. Chat to a friend – parent – coach!